Adldap2/Adldap2/docs/models/member-of.md

 ## Retrieving the models groups

-To get the groups a model is apart of, call the `getGroups()` method:
+To retrieve groups a model is apart of, call the `getGroups()` method:

 ```php
 $user = $provider->search()->users()->find('jdoe');